crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/concepts.md

 As usual, those can be found on the {{v1X.hub.htmlname}} !

+## PostOverflow

+A postoverflow is a parser that will be applied on overflows (scenario results) before the decision is written to local DB or pushed to API.
+Parsers in postoverflows are meant to be used for "expensive" enrichment/parsing process that you do not want to perform on all incoming events, but rather on decision that are about to be taken.

+An example could be slack/mattermost enrichment plugin that requires human confirmation before applying the decision or reverse-dns lookup operations.

+# Runtime objects

+## Decision

+A decision is a remediation to be applied against a given scope.
+Decisions are created when a scenario with an active remediation is triggered.

+Most of the time it will be an IP, but isn't restricted to it.
+A decision is composed of :

+ - `Duration` : for how long is the decision valid.
+ - `Scope` and `Value` : indicates to "what" the decisions apply.

+  !!! note
+      While most of the scenarios will focus on ips (the scope will be `Ip`), it can apply to more or less anything, such as a user session, a cookie, a username etc.

+## Alert

+An alert is created when a scenario is triggered, and can have one or more decisions associated.

 ## Event

 The objects that are processed within {{v1X.crowdsec.name}} are named "Events".